jvadair/pyndb/README.md

 Some IDEs may throw errors saying that the PYNDatabase class does not have the attribute you requested.
 Technically, they're not wrong, as it hasn't been created yet.
 In PyCharm, the fix is simple: enter the context actions menu, and select `"Mark all unresolved attributes of PYNDatabase as ignored."` as shown in the image below:

 ![Pycharm fix](https://raw.githubusercontent.com/jvadair/pyndb/main/github_assets/pycharm_fix.png)

+## Known limitations
+- Nodes cannot contain special characters except for `_` and `-`
+- There is no good way to change the master value (setting `PYNDatabase.fileObj` does not modify the Nodes within the database, only the master value.)
+  - To work around this, simply redeclare the variable your PYNDatabase is stored in with a dictionary, and set `PYNDatabase.file` to the filename.

+## Naming conventions
+The proper (though not required) filename extension for a PYNDatabase is `.pyndb`
+> Fun fact: In earlier versions not released to the public, the project was named DataManager and did not use the Node structure.
+Thus the proper filename extension was `.pydb`.
+This is partially how the name pyndb came to be.